mingrammer/diagrams/CONTRIBUTING.md

 > IMPORTANT NOTE: To run `autogen.sh`, you need [round][round] and
 > [inkscape][inkscape] command lines that are used for cleaning the image
 > resource filenames.
-Or you should the docker image
 >
 > macOS users can download the inkscape via Homebrew.
+>
+> Or you should use the docker image.

 [DEVELOPMENT.md]: ./DEVELOPMENT.md
 [round]: https://github.com/mingrammer/round